-The District is subject to the same laws and regulations that apply to other government entities.
-Many contracts for goods and services, such as annually negotiated maintenance contracts, are subject to publicly advertised competitive bidding practices.
+Other savings are realized because a ISD is subject to the same laws and regulations that apply to other government entities.
+The ISD is able to borrow money to finance its facilities at lower, tax-exempt, interest rates, the same as cities and counties.
+Many contracts for goods and services, such as annually negotiated maintenance contracts, are subject to publicly advertised competitive bidding.

-Residents and property owners within the District set the standards of quality, which are then managed by the District.
-The District provides perpetual maintenance of the environmental conservation areas as they relate to recreational interests within the District.
-This consistent and quality-controlled method of management helps protect the long term property values within the community and District.
+Residents and property owners in a ISD set the standards of quality, which are then managed by the ISD.
+The ISD provides perpetual maintenance of the environmental conservation areas.
+This consistent and quality-controlled method of management helps protect the long term property values in a community.

 The Cost of an ISD

-The cost to operate an ISD is borne by those who benefit from its services.
-Property owners within the District are subject to a non-ad valorem special assessment, which appears on their annual property tax bill from the county tax collector and consists of an annual special assessment for operations and maintenance, which can fluctuate from year to year based on the budget adopted for that fiscal year by its Board of Supervisors.
-Because costs and services vary depending upon the individual ISD, specific fee information is available for each community.
+The cost to operate a ISD is borne by those who benefit from its services.
+Property owners in the ISD are subject to a non-ad valorem assessment, which appears on their annual property tax bill from the county tax collector and has an annual assessment for operations and maintenance, which can fluctuate up and down from year to year based on the budget adopted for that fiscal year.

 The ISD makes it possible for our community to offer the most desirable elements of a master-planned community.
-Residents enjoy high quality infrastructure facilities and services with the comfort and assurance of knowing that the standards of the community will be maintained long after the developer is gone.
-With an ISD in place, residents are assured of the ability to control quality and value for years to come.
+Residents enjoy high quality infrastructure facilities and services with the comfort and assurance of knowing that the standards of the community will be maintained well into the future.
+With a ISD in place, residents are assured of the ability to control quality and value for years to come.

-Q: What is the Independent Special District in our community specifically responsible for?
+Q. What is the ISD in our community specifically responsible for?

-The District will provide management for the following publicly-owned elements:
+The ISD will provide the following publicly-owned elements:

-The ISD is governed by a five-member Board of Supervisors elected every two (2) years by majority vote of the resident electors within the District.
-A professional manage company hired by the Board of Supervisors implements the policies of the Board.
+The ISD is governed by a five-member Board of Supervisors elected initially by the property owners.
+Eventually, the Board will he elected by majority vote of the resident electors in the community.
+A professional manager implements the policies of the Board.

 The ISD issues Special Assessment Revenue Bonds to finance community infrastructure.
 Generally, Community Development Districts assess each property owner a yearly capital debt service assessment to pay back those bonds.
 In the case of the ISD a significant portion of this capital assessment will be prepaid by the developer at the time of closing.
 In addition, to maintain the facilities of the community and administer the ISD, the ISD conducts a public hearing each year at which it adopts an operating and maintenance budget.
 The funding of this budget is levied as an operating and maintenance assessment on your property by the Board of Supervisors.
 All residents pay for a share of the maintenance of the ISD improvements through this annual assessment.